Taatik/taatik/content/en/blog/what-is-transliteration/index.md

 To make a good transliteration 3 factors must be taken into consideration:

-1. the goal of the transliteration
+1. The goal of the transliteration
-2. the audience's target language _&_ script
+2. The audience's target language _&_ script
-3. the source language _&_ script
+3. The source language _&_ script

 ## The Goal